katzenpost/katzenpost/drafts/client.rst

 * ``client to client channels`` - This channel type requires the use of an additional encryption layer encapsulated by the Sphinx packet to protect some of the metadata from the destination Provider.
-As specified in [KATZMIXE2E]_, each retransmission must be encrypted anew with ``Noise_X_25519_ChaChaPoly_Blake2b`` thus resulting in differing ciphertexts.
-To construct this channel the two clients must exchange receiving usernames/Providers and public X25519 keys.
+As specified in [KATZMIXE2E]_, each retransmission must be encrypted with ``Noise_X_25519_ChaChaPoly_Blake2b`` thus resulting in differing ciphertexts.
+To construct this channel, the two clients must exchange receiving usernames/Providers and public X25519 keys.
 This channel type supports mutual location hiding when clients exchange Providers which they do not directly connect to as specified in [KATZDEADDROP]_.